German engineering trade body calls for new EU trade deal with U.S.

 The United States is the most important export market for German engineers, accounting for around 18 billion euros ($22 billion), or 11 percent of total exports.

-$1 = 0.8147 euros Reporting by Tom Kaeckenhoff Writing by Maria Sheahan Editing by Paul Carrel
+Reporting by Tom Kaeckenhoff; Writing by Maria Sheahan; Editing by Paul Carrel